microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 ## Choosing the right API for your scenarios

 Choosing the right API is essential for getting the best experience.
-Additionally, using the right set of APIs will allow you to fetch data without hitting throttling.
+Additionally, using the right set of APIs allows you to fetch data without hitting throttling.

-Messaging APIs in Microsoft Teams are divided in 3 major categories
+Messaging APIs in Microsoft Teams are divided in three major categories

-- APIs focused on the way Microsoft Teams UI works.
+- APIs focused on the way Microsoft Teams UI work.
 Any changes are instantly visible
 - Slow sync APIs focused on users and teams.
 Any changes can take up to 24 hours to be available
 - Change notifications based APIs to get notified in real time